Even more surprised I was, reading that it had won the 2007 Beijing Show contest for reaching a locking force of 45 Kg !

 THIS BALL HEAD LOCKS far more load than its specification and beyond any expectation !!!

 After running the above test, even if Tropo RS-3 is a very low cost ball head, I can justify the expense for a big Arca-Swiss® compatible Quick Release clamp and recommend it for use on a monopod or attach a Panorama clamp on it and use it as a leveling base for a Panorama head as I intend to do both.

 Nevertheless, time will tell if that extra locking ability will be maintained after long use and I'll be back with any findings.

 Triopo B-2 Quick Release Clamp Review

 This review and test was run on a single product sample, using the specifically described methods.
 Although the findings are good in general and some overcame the expectations for the product, it can not be used as a rule, unless more samples of the same product are tested.
 Furthermore, similar comparison tests should be run with comparative capabilities products so as to reach a solid conclusion.

 I hope you found this review useful, thank you for viewing.

 All Photos: © 2011 S.C.Vlachos

-The Triopo RS-3 ball head is available from Amazon.co.uk or from eBay
+The Triopo RS-3 ball head is still available from eBay

 If you are interested in the above product(s) or any other product please consider using the relevant link(s) to make your purchase and help support this site.
 Your support is needed and greatly appreciated.